manjula-dube/react-advanced-patterns/compound-components/README.md

 ### Example

-This is an example of grouping the RadioButton since they all have similar things to do
+This is an example of grouping the RadioButton highly inspired by [semantic-ui](https://react.semantic-ui.com/collections/form/)

 [Grouping the radio buttons](https://codesandbox.io/s/z32mw29474)